 9 – Find fresh produce at the Portland Farmers Market

-One of the best ways to spend a Saturday or Sunday morning is by wandering around Portland Farmers Market, searching for fresh produce to bring home.
+One of the best ways to spend a Saturday or Sunday morning is by wandering around Portland Farmers Market.

 You’ll find everything from fresh produce to oven-baked bread, ready-to-eat food, freshly grown flowers, and more.